Daransoto/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string.c -> Reverses a string.\
 6-puts2.c -> Prints one char out of 2 of a string, followed by a new line.\
 7-puts_half.c -> Prints half of a string, followed by a new line.\
+9-strcpy.c -> Copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.\
+100-atoi.c -> Converts a string to an integer.\